 In the past few years, the solar industry has boomed, but lower pricing from overseas has meant domestic manufacturers aren’t ramping up to the US government’s target levels.

-To combat high volumes of imports, steps are being taken to increase domestic manufacturing.
+To combat high volumes of imports, steps have been taken to increase domestic manufacturing.
 These include changes to regulations and increases on tariffs:

 This bridge ended on June 6, 2024.
 To prevent stockpiling, the Solar Bridge regulation requires that duty-free imported solar panels must be installed within 180 days: a policy which Customs and Border Protection has said it will boldly enforce.

-These changes are expected to cause significant price increases on solar products, at least until the market stabilizes and US manufacturers increase their output.
+These changes are expected to cause significant price increases on many goods, including solar products, at least until the market stabilizes and US manufacturers increase their output.

 Key Deadlines

-While there’s little that can be done to prevent these changes, it’s possible to largely avoid price increases by installing solar before many of these changes take effect.
+While there’s little that can be done to prevent these changes, it’s possible to largely avoid some of the price increases by installing solar before many of these changes take effect.

 There are three scheduled tariff increases for solar-related goods: